 Emergencies may be beyond our control, but we can reduce the risk and the impact regardless of what causes the emergency.
 There are three simple steps everyone can take to become better prepared to face emergencies: Know the risks; Make a plan; Get an emergency kit.

 Where can I get information during an emergency?

 As well, the Public Safety Division may issue public alerts in an emergency.
-You can sign up to receive provincial government news and public alerts by email.
+You can sign up to receive provincial goverment news and public alerts by email.

 What is Alert Ready?

 Know the risks

 Knowing the risks in your area can help you better prepare.

 Throughout the year Islanders may experience hurricanes, blizzards, ice storms, and forest fires.
 Coastal areas are subject to flooding and storm surges.
 Learn more about safety during extreme weather.